emma-s-marie/data422-group-project/project-diary.md

 After meeting:
 - Emma has created the R Shiny app with an interactive Leaflet map using the TA shapefile data.
 - Jacci has created the structure of the report
-- Jacci has cleaned the housing data and uploaded to the github
+- Jacci has cleaned the housing data and uploaded to the GitHub
+- Sarah has cleaned the primary key to maintain consistency across all data
+- Sarah has successfully joined all the data into one table and uploaded it to GitHub